-Current and future projects include replacing a fence at the Paine property and clarifying access to other town owned open space areas.
+Current and future projects include finishing the entrance at Carriage Drive and clarifying access to other town owned open space areas.
 Parts of these projects are completed by Boy Scouts who wish to earn their Eagle Scout badges.

 Dori Wollen, Chair